-a) there is a need for the conversion;

-- b) the conversion does not affect the overall viability of the employment area and the achievement of intensification and density targets; - c) there is existing or planned infrastructure to accommodate the proposed conversion; - d) the lands are not required over the long-term for employment purposes; and - e) the lands do not affect the operations or viability of existing or permitted employment uses on nearby lands.
+- a) there is a need for the conversion; - b) the conversion does not affect the overall viability of the employment area and the achievement of intensification and density targets; - there is existing or planned infrastructure to accommodate the proposed conversion; - d) the lands are not required over the long-term for employment purposes; and

-No Policy.
+e) the lands s do not affect the

+existing on nea

+lands. ,

-3.4.3.12 Parks, open recreational, and passive agricultural uses are permitted as interim uses on lands located within the "Employment Areas -General Industrial" designation provided that such uses and activities involve minimal public or private capital inputs and would not preclude or hinder the expansion or continued use of existing operations or the feasibility of changing the parks, open space, recreational, or passive agricultural use to an industrial use for reasons of cost of conversion, public health or public safety.
+Comment Existing Policy No Policy.
+Proposed Policy 3.4.3.12 Parks, open space, recreational, and passive agricultural uses are permitted as interim uses on lands located within the "Employment Areas - General Industrial" designation provided that such uses and activities involve minimal public or private capital inputs and would not preclude or hinder the expansion or continued use of existing operations or the feasibility of changing the parks, open space, recreational, or passive agricultural use to an industrial use for reasons of cost of conversion, public health or public safety.
 Buildings used to house livestock are prohibited.

-- 1.2.1 A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or uppertier municipal boundaries, and with other orders of government, agencies and boards including: - a) managing and/or promoting growth and development; - b) economic development strategies:
+- 1.2.1 A coordinated, integrated and comprehensive approach should be used when dealing with planning matters within municipalities, across lower, single and/or upper-tier municipal boundaries, and with other orders of government, agencies and boards including: - a) managing and/or promoting growth and development; - b) economic development strategies;

-Existing Policy No Policy.
-Proposed Policy 3.4.3.13 Council may consult with the abutting Township of Perth South to ensure that cross-jurisdictional issues with the Municipal boundary do not impede industrial development or redevelopment in the Town or the Township of Perth Comment I Cauda 3.4.3.13 Council may consult with the abutting Township of Perth South to ensure that cross-jurisdictional issues with the Municipal boundary do not impede industrial development or redevelopment i) promoting energy conservation and providing opportunities for development of renewable energy systems and alternative energy systems, including district energy;
+Comment Existing Policy No Policy.
+Proposed Policy 3.4.3.13 Council may consult with the abutting Township of Perth South to ensure that cross-jurisdictional issues with the Municipal boundary do not impede industrial development or redevelopment in the Town or the Township of Perth South.

+Comment Existing P

-Comment Existing Policy Proposed Policy Section Renumbered.
-3.4.2.14 Existing industrial uses not in 3.4.3.14 areas designated Industrial 3.4.3.15 shall zoned be as nonconforming uses in the implementing Zoning By-law.
-3.4.2.15 Existing industrial uses adjacent "Central to the Commercial" area or "Residential" areas shall be encouraged to relocate to an appropriately designated area.
+- 3.4.2.14 Existing industrial uses not in areas designated Industrial shall be zoned as non-conforming uses in the implementing Zoning By-law. - 3.4.2.15 Existing industrial uses adjacent to the "Central Commercial" area or in "Residential" areas shall be encouraged to relocate to an appropriately designated area.